 Quick Summary

-Form an Alabama LLC in 5 Easy Steps
+How to Form an LLC in Alabama

 To give you an idea, here is a full guide on how much an LLC costs in Alabama.

-Step 1: Come up with a Name for Your Alabama LLC
+2. Choose a Name for Your LLC (Mandatory)

 Check to make sure your LLC name isn't already taken or reserved by checking for it on the state business website (lookup Alabama LLCs).